oneananda/AWS_Operations/Learning/001 Amazon EC2/003 Amazon EC2 Instance Purchase Options/README.md

 | **Cost**                         | Potentially higher cost due to increased control and management.                     | Generally easier and potentially less expensive to manage, depending on use case. |

 ---

+### Capacity Reservations

+- We can reserve Capacity Reservations for any Availablity Zone for any duration
+- No long term commitment is needed
+- This is ensuring capacity availability for mission-critical apps.

+---